Rafapia/Homelab/docs/2_pfsense.md

 While DNS is not strictly speaking a hard concept to understand, or a hard part of the project to implement, it is more often than not the source of many of the problems we faced in our Homelab project, and it is generally very hard to trace.

-Here's a beautiful *haiku* we found about this, which helps us always remember to check DNS before we find ourselves too deep into trying to solve a seemingly unrelated and unsolvable problem:
+Here's a superb *haiku* we found about this, which helps us always remember to check DNS before we find ourselves too deep into trying to solve a seemingly unrelated and unsolvable problem:

 ![](https://www.cyberciti.biz/media/new/cms/2017/04/dns.jpg)